 3. Are allergies a concern?

 If you have allergies or asthma, you definitely want a vacuum cleaner with the ability to remove allergens from the environment without simply stirring them up.
 Make sure that the vacuum has a HEPA filter (capable of collecting 99.97% of pollutants 0.3 microns and larger) and an airtight design.
 Additionally, we recommend bagged vacuums for allergy-sufferers.
 Bags trap allergens better than the collection containers in bagless vacuum cleaners.

 Bagged Miele vacuums are great choices for cleaning your environment with ease while also removing harmful, symptom-triggering allergens.
-Many Miele vacuum models, including the Miele Callisto Vacuum, feature completely sealed HEPA filtration and self-sealing dust bags that lock closed, so no dust and allergens escape when it's time to replace the bag.
+Most Miele vacuums feature completely sealed HEPA filtration and self-sealing dust bags that lock closed, so no dust and allergens escape when it's time to replace the bag.

 If you have allergies, don't forget to vacuum upholstery, drapes, and other infamous dust catchers.

 Customers seem split on bagged or bagless vacuums.
 Bagless vacuums offer added convenience and you don't have to worry about replacing bags if you purchase one.
 On the other hand, bagged vacuums tend to keep even the tiniest particles in its bag, while emptying bagless bins can allow dust and allergens back into your space.
 If you prefer a bagless vacuum, always empty the container outdoors, especially if you have allergies.
 Otherwise, you're polluting your indoor air with microscopic allergens and other particles.